masoudir/teensy41_uros_example_publisher_with_static_library/readme.md

 ## Masoud Iranmehr

-Thsi repository show a simple Arduino example of uros publishing an integer into ROS2, using
+This repository shows a simple Arduino example of uros publishing an integer into ROS2, using

 * ROS2 foxy
 * uros static library